mubaidr/mubaidr.js.org/content/components/about.md

 # Hi, I'm Muhammad Ubaid Raza

-I turn ideas into high-performing websites that drive business growth
+I turn ideas into high-performing applications that drive business growth and enhance user experience.
+I specialize in developing web applications, desktop applications, browser extensions, APIs, and microservices using modern technologies and best practices.

 **Experience**: Software Engineer with over 10 years of experience in the industry.